-Open With Counters Open a special buffer (with a different name from the filename) with the code of the file, add code coverage coloring and also counters.
-This corresponds to calling hcl:editor-color-code-coverage with :for-editing nil.
-The buffer is made read-only initially.
+Open With Counters

+Open a special buffer (with a different name from the filename) with the code of the file, add code coverage coloring and also counters.
+This corresponds to calling hcl:editor-color-code-coverage with:for-editing nil.
+The buffer is made readonly initially.
 Adding counters means that the buffer contains extra characters, and it is therefore not useful to edit it, though you can make it writable and/or save it if this is useful.
 Note that the buffer name is constructed by appending "-code-coverage" to the filename, and this will be the default filename when you save it.
-Note that if this file is opened again with :for-editing nil, either from the tool or other call to hcl:editor-color-code-coverage, the previous special buffer is automatically deleted (see hcl:editor-color-code-coverage).
+Note that if this file is opened again with hcl:editor-color-code-coverage, the previous special buffer is automatically deleted (see hcl:editor-color-code-coverage).